Ground control: 4 essentials for managing a global remote team

 Modern communication technology is what makes remote working and global teams possible in the first place, so effective communication channels are really like the wheels on a car – without them, you’re going nowhere.

 The importance of having a communal communication space is not to be underestimated.
 Team Appointedd, like many others, is a keen advocate of Slack which serves as a great ‘virtual office’, making it as simple to ask a quick question of someone hundreds of miles away as it is to lean over to the next desk.
 But it’s important not to rely too much on IM and written communication, as by far the most efficient way to relay complicated information is verbally.
-Scheduling regular calls and catch ups with everyone on the team is the way to keep projects on target.
+Scheduling regular appointments for calls and catch ups with everyone on the team is the way to keep projects on target.